 Lastly, does your business plan include a business registration fee?
 Spare $500 to $1,500 from the term loan and register your business under proper business structure in your jurisdiction and run an official business.
 Now that you have the money to register your business, pay the rent, and pay the salaries of your hopefully hardworking employees, let’s move on to the financing of important gadgets used in the photography.

 Taking a mental picture is all good but not if you are running a photography business.
 To make real money you must have real gadgets and to stay ahead of your rivals you need the fanciest one as well.
 Have a look at the following prices:

 - Professional Computer Setup: $1,500 – $2,000

 If you don’t have this much money, then at these high prices can be disturbing.
 Take help from Equipment Loans or Equipment Financing.
-When a business owner is applying for an equipment loan, the lender offers money to purchase the equipment, in this case; it can be a camera, lens, lightning or a computer.
+When a business owner is applying for an equipment loan, such as restaurant equipment leasing for startups, the lender offers money to purchase the equipment, in this case; it can be a camera, lens, lightning or a computer.
 The borrower will have complete ownership of the purchased machine.
 If you plan on changing your equipment, again and again, you should apply for Equipment Leasing.
-Leasing is a bit different from financing, here the borrower pays the fee to borrow the equipment and once the borrower has made all the payments, the borrower can lease a better or recent machine.
+Leasing is a bit different than financing and bad credit business loans, here the borrower pays the fee to borrow the equipment and once the borrower has made all the payments, the borrower can lease a better or recent machine.
 When small business loan, especially equipment financing is there to help you out, lack of money can’t stop you from running a photography business.

 Now that professional gear financing is all sorted out, let us move on the coverage of other expenses.